 Analog Devices (ADI) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the semiconductor maker had gained 3.97% over the past month, lagging the Computer and Technology sector's gain of 9.72% and the S&P 500's gain of 5.07% in that time.
+Coming into today, shares of the semiconductor maker had gained 5% in the past month.
+In that same time, the Computer and Technology sector gained 9.54%, while the S&P 500 gained 6.62%.

 Investors will be hoping for strength from ADI as it approaches its next earnings release.
-The company is expected to report EPS of $1.45, up 34.26% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.6 billion, up 21.74% from the prior-year quarter.
+In that report, analysts expect ADI to post earnings of $1.45 per share.
+This would mark year-over-year growth of 34.26%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.6 billion, up 21.74% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.01 per share and revenue of $6.49 billion.
 These totals would mark changes of +22.4% and +15.83%, respectively, from last year.

-Any recent changes to analyst estimates for ADI should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also note any recent changes to analyst estimates for ADI.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 0.25% higher within the past month.
-ADI is currently a Zacks Rank #2 (Buy).
+ADI is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, ADI currently has a Forward P/E ratio of 26.47.
-This represents a discount compared to its industry's average Forward P/E of 30.1.
+Valuation is also important, so investors should note that ADI has a Forward P/E ratio of 26.53 right now.
+This represents a discount compared to its industry's average Forward P/E of 30.05.

 The Semiconductor - Analog and Mixed industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 86, putting it in the top 34% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 103, which puts it in the top 41% of all 250+ industries.

 To follow ADI in the coming trading sessions, be sure to utilize Zacks.com.